yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![The 'New Variable' blade is filled with the variable name and value.](images/dr-newvar.png "New Variable")

-23. Notice that the variable **BCDRIaaSPlan** has been created.
+25. Notice that the variable **BCDRIaaSPlan** has been created.

     ![The 'BCDRIaaSPlan' variable is shown in the Automation Account.](images/dr-var.png "Automation Account variables")

-24. Before continuing, check that the template deployment you started at the beginning of this task has been completed successfully.
+26. Before continuing, check that the template deployment you started at the beginning of this task has been completed successfully.
 Then, from the Azure portal home page, select **Subscriptions**, select your subscription, then select **Deployments**.

     ![The 'Contoso-IaaS-DR' template deployment shows as successful.](images/dr-deploy-ok.png "Template status")

 ### Task 2: Inspect DR for the Domain Controller tier

-The failover site in East US 2 has been deployed with two additional domain controllers, **ADVM3** and **ADVM4**.
+The failover site in the secondary region has been deployed with two additional domain controllers, **ADVM3** and **ADVM4**.
 These are integrated with the existing `contoso.com` domain hosted on **ADVM1** and **ADVM2** in the primary site.
 They run in a fully active-active configuration (therefore, no failover is required for this tier).

 The configuration of these domain controllers is fully automatic.
 In this task, you will simply review the rest of the configuration to confirm everything is as it should be.